Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) prohibits discrimination because of "service in the uniformed services" and requires prompt reemployment of uniformed service members to their civilian jobs upon return from duty.
 Service in the uniformed services means the performance of duty on a voluntary or involuntary basis, including:

-• Full-time National Guard duty
+- Full-time National Guard duty;

-• Absence from work for an examination to determine fitness for duty
+- Absence from work for an examination to determine fitness for duty;

-• National Disaster Medical System
+- National Disaster Medical System.

 The uniformed services consist of:

-• Army, Navy, Marine Corps, Air Force, or Coast Guard, and their Reserve components
+- Army, Navy, Marine Corps, Air Force, or Coast Guard, and their Reserve components;

-• Army and Air National Guard
+- Army and Air National Guard; and

-• Commissioned Corps of the Public Health Service
+- Commissioned Corps of the Public Health Service.

-The law requires employees or an appropriate officer of the uniformed service in which the employee's service is to be performed to provide their employers with advance notice of military service, unless giving such notice is prevented by military necessity or is otherwise impossible or unreasonable under the circumstances.
+The law requires employees or an appropriate officer of the uniformed service in which the employee's service is to be performed to provide their employers with advance notice of military service unless giving such notice is prevented by military necessity or is otherwise impossible or unreasonable under the circumstances.

 Reemployed service members are entitled to the seniority and all rights and benefits that they would have attained with reasonable certainty had they remained continuously employed.